RabinaAuget/mini-projet-docker/README.md

 # Build phase

-We'll create a "mini-project" folder and move around inside it using the commands below:
+We'll create a "mini-project" folder, move around inside it and create the Dokerfile using the commands below

-'''
-mkdir mini-projet
++ mkdir mini-projet
-cd mini-projet
++ cd mini-projet
-'''
++ touch Dockerfile